Leslie Cole (artist): Second World War

 When the Second World War broke out, Cole joined the RAF but was discharged on medical grounds.
-Cole continued teaching and attempted to obtain work as a war artist from Sir Kenneth Clark and the War Artists' Advisory Committee, but was refused at first.
+Cole continued teaching and attempted to obtain work as a war artist from Sir Kenneth Clark and the War Artists' Advisory Committee (WAAC), but was refused at first.
 In order to impress Clark, Cole took a leave of absence from teaching at Hull to accompany a trawler assigned to coastal minesweeper work and also to sail aboard a destroyer on Gibraltar convoy duties.

 In 1943 Cole was awarded his first full-time WAAC commission and went on to become one of the Committee's most productive artists.
+His first commissions included depicting a communal kitchen in Hull and the manufacture of military equipment in Swindon.
 In May 1943, after many delays, he went to Malta where he observed the end of the German siege of the island.
 As well as depicting the impact of the siege on the civilian population, Cole took part in Operation Corkscrew, the Allied action to recover the island of Pantelleria.
 Cole returned to Hull in November 1943 and taught there until July 1944 when he was given his second WAAC commission.
 He went to France and spent time with the Royal Marines in Normandy before moving to Cairo in December 1944 and then onto Greece the next month.
-In Greece, he painted several scenes of violence as the ELAS resistance movement fought other factions after the German withdrawal.
+In Greece, he painted several scenes of violence and destruction as the ELAS resistance movement fought other factions after the German withdrawal.

 Clark and the WAAC committee were impressed with the unflinching way Cole had dealt, in his pictures, with the violence he had witnessed in Greece and assigned him to record the aftermath of the liberation of the Bergen-Belsen concentration camp.
-In the camp, Cole produced three large, panoramic oil paintings of survivors, British troops and captured German guards.
+Arriving at the camp, eight days after the first Allied troops, Cole produced three large, panoramic oil paintings of survivors, British troops and captured German guards.

 From May 1945, Cole was attached to the South East Asia Command and was sent to Singapore and then Burma, which he reached in May 1945.
 Cole went on jungle patrols with a unit of the Queen's Own Royal West Kent Regiment and met Burmese guerrilla fighters.
 In Pegu he met Thomas Hennell, another British war artist, and the two worked together for a short time.
 Cole made several paintings of liberated prisoners of war, including individuals who had lost limbs or were recovering from beriberi or from being starved.
 These works included prisoners from Changi Prison and also women and children who had been interned.
 Before returning to Britain, Cole also visited Borneo, where he was attached to a Gurkha regiment, and then Java.